Gokulprasanth01/AI-Doc-Analyzer/README.md

 - **Multi-Language Support**: Extend functionality to handle documents in multiple languages.
 - **User Authentication**: Add user authentication for a more secure document handling experience.

-This project provides a streamlined interface for legal document analysis using state-of-the-art NLP techniques and transformer models.
+This project provides a streamlined interface for document analysis using state-of-the-art NLP techniques and transformer models.